ximarketing/ximarketing.github.io/server/intranet/README.md

 allowlist.
 Never make an entire game prefix public, broaden the session cookie to `.ximarketing.ai`, or expose a game container port on the host.

+Haggle Arena is served under `/games/haggle/` from an isolated container on the dedicated `ximarketing_haggle_private` bridge.
+This bridge has only Caddy and Haggle as members and publishes no host ports, but deliberately permits outbound HTTPS so the server can reach OpenRouter.
+The public player page, its local assets, player event polling, and the five exact player write endpoints require no Intranet password.
+The host page at `/games/haggle/host.html` and every `/api/host/*` endpoint remain behind the Intranet session.
+Caddy injects `X-Haggle-Host-Authenticated: 1` only after that check and clears the header on every public route; the application then issues a separate high-entropy in-memory host capability.
+Players enter through the current host QR invitation and receive their own player token.
+Neither capability is stored in logs or exposed in the ordinary page URL.

+Haggle player messages can trigger paid OpenRouter requests.
+The application therefore rate-limits joins, polling, and message actions, allows only one AI request at a time per player, caps total concurrent AI work, and requires the current high-entropy invitation.
+Deployment must provide the key through the root-only `/opt/ximarketing-games/haggle-game/.env`; it must never be copied into the staged source, Docker image, portal, Caddyfile, or a command line.
+Caddy overwrites `X-Xi-Client-IP` on every Haggle upstream request, and the application accepts that header only because its container is reachable solely through Caddy.

 A/B Test Showdown is served under `/games/ab-test/` from an isolated container on the dedicated internal `ximarketing_ab_test_private` network.
 Its landing page, player page, shared styles/translations/images, and participant Socket.IO